pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part03_airflow.md

 The Airflow UI makes it easy to monitor and troubleshoot your data pipelines.
 For a complete overview of the Airflow UI, see  Apache Airflow UI documentation [here](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).

-## Deploying Orchestration Pipeline with Airflow
+### Deploying Orchestration Pipeline with Airflow

 #### Review Airflow Basic DAG Code

-Open "05-Airflow-Basic-DAG.py", familiarize yourself with the code, and notice the following:
+Open "03-Airflow-Dag.py" from the "cde_airflow_jobs" folder, familiarize yourself with the code, and notice the following:

 * Airflow allows you to break up complex Spark Pipelines in different steps, isolating issues and optionally providing retry options.
 The CDEJobRunOperator, BashOperator and PythonOperator are imported at lines 44-46.
 These allow you to execute a CDE Spark Job, Bash, and Python Code respectively all within the same workflow.